hcaumo/Ripple/README.md

 # DREXFY

+## Disclaimer:
-**Disclaimer:** The code uploaded here is a legacy version developed for an EVM blockchain.
-We are currently working on translating it to XRPL and adding new features.
+**The code uploaded here is a legacy version developed for an EVM blockchain.
+We are currently working on translating it to XRPL and adding new features.**

+## Platform:

 **Drexfy** is an investment platform that facilitates the sale of SME (Small and Medium-sized Enterprises) credit as securitized financial products to debt investors in Europe.
 The platform leverages the XRPL blockchain to issue a non-collateralized stablecoin and financial instruments.